elyse502/printf/Assets/README.md

 * We strongly encourage you to work all together on a set of tests
 * If the task does not specify what to do with an edge case, do the same as `printf`

+# Tasks📃
+## 0. I'm not going anywhere.
+You can print that wherever you want to.
+I'm here and I'm a Spur for life: [printf](https://github.com/elyse502/printf)
+A function that produces output according to a format.
+* Prototype: `int _printf(const char *format, ...);`
+* Returns: the number of characters printed (excluding the null byte used to end output to strings)
+* write output to stdout, the standard output stream
+* `format` is a character string.
+The format string is composed of zero or more directives.
+See `man 3 printf` for more detail.
+You need to handle the following conversion specifiers:
+    * `c`
+    * `s`
+    * `%`
+You don’t have to reproduce the buffer handling of the C library `printf` function You don’t have to handle the flag characters
+You don’t have to handle field width
+You don’t have to handle precision
+You don’t have to handle the length modifiers